Welding Defects Guide: Types, Causes and Prevention

 Technical implications

-Burn through drastically weakens the structural integrity of the joint, especially in precision applications such as pipeline welding.
+Burn-through drastically weakens the structural integrity of the joint, especially in precision applications such as pipeline welding.
 Such breaches in material continuity require rework to ensure that the joint meets industry standards.
+In thin-wall applications, burn-through can render the part unusable.

 Common causes

-• Slow Travel Speed: Slow speed allows excessive heat, creating holes.
+• Slow travel speed that allows excessive heat concentration.

 How to prevent